perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Account for all disk space when examining an evidence drive
 	- Analyse any disk areas containing more space that cannot be accounted for
 	- Hidden partition appears as highest available drive letter set in BIOS

+##### Changing file extensions
+- Advanced digital forensics tools check file headers
+- Compares file extension and verifies if it is correct
+- If there are discrepancies, tool flags file as possible altered file
+- **Another hiding technique:**
+	- Selecting hidden attribute in file's properties dialog box

 ##### Marking Bad Clusters
 - **Description:**